SmashedTransistors/Thierry-Rochebois-I/README.md

 ## Configurations
 ### Base
-You only need a Teensy4.1 and a I2S audio DAC to try it.
+You only need a Teensy4.1 and a I2S audio DAC to try it... but you can add some goodies if you want to go further.
 ### Options
 - OLED SH1106 (for oscilloscope and parameter display)
 - Midi Din (on RX1)